olublin/DPS-Planning-Final/Residential Filter/README.md

     - `condo` - Condos
 The script maps the geodataframe of all developments to recognize these development types.

+### 3: Calculates generated students by planning unit
-### 3: Multiplies the quantity of developments with the corresponding **student generation rate**, matched by housing type and region of Durham, to project the number of students generated at a planning unit level.
+Multiplies the quantity of developments with the corresponding **student generation rate**, matched by housing type and region of Durham, to project the number of students generated at a planning unit level.

 ## B: Combines Student Generation with Current Enrollment in a Geodataframe